aics-int/microscope_automation/docs/installation.rst

   a.
 You may have to run as an administrator for it to work properly.

-4. Make sure ZEN is calibrated and running.
+4. Start the microscope and run appropriate calibrations.

 5. Run ``microscope_automation.exe`` from inside the extracted folder.

   a.
 When prompted, select the workflow preference file you wish to use, first checking all settings are configured as you wish.

-For non-ZEN systems, simply skip ``Steps 4 and 5``.
+For non-ZEN systems, simply skip ``Step 3``.

 Pip Installation
 ----------------